 H. The Vice President for Academic Affairs of the University.

-I. Four members, from the Faculty, administrative ranks, staff, or student body at-large, appointed annually by the President of the University.
+I. Two members, from the Faculty, administrative ranks, staff, Emeritus faculty or student body at-large, appointed annually by the President of the University.

-J. All members elected to the Academic Senate of the California State University shall become ex-officio members of the local Senate for the duration of their terms on the Statewide Senate.
-Any seat occupied by a Statewide Senator already serving on the local Senate at the time of his/her election to the Statewide group shall be filled, as provided in Article IV, Section M.
+M. All members elected to the Academic Senate of the California State University shall become ex-officio members of the local Senate for the duration of their terms on the Statewide Senate.
+Any seat occupied by a Statewide Senator already serving on the local Senate at the time of their election to the Statewide group shall be filled, as provided in Article IV, Section M.